 Who can get a Hib vaccine?

-The World Health Organisation (WHO) recommends that all countries include Hib vaccines in their national immunisation programmes.6 193 out of 194 WHO member states now provide the Hib vaccine to all young children as part of their national immunisation schedules.7,8
+The World Health Organization (WHO) recommends that all countries include Hib vaccines in their national immunisation programmes.6 193 out of 194 WHO member states now provide the Hib vaccine to all young children as part of their national immunisation schedules.7,8

 The Hib vaccine was quickly adopted by high-income countries in the early 1990s and through Gavi's Hib Initiative, lower-income countries also gained access.
 All countries in the world, except for China, now have a routine childhood Hib vaccination programme.